 On December 15, 2016, Rangeview, acting by and through its Water Activity Enterprise, and Elbert & Highway 86 Commercial Metropolitan District, a quasi-municipal corporation and political subdivision of the State of Colorado, acting by and through its Water Enterprise (the "EH86 District"), entered into a Water Service Agreement (the "Wild Pointe Service Agreement").
 Subject to the conditions set forth in the Wild Pointe Service Agreement and the terms of the Company's engagement by Rangeview as Rangeview's exclusive service provider, the Company acquired, among other things, the exclusive right to provide water services to residential and commercial customers in Wild Pointe Ranch, located in unincorporated Elbert County, Colorado, in exchange for \$1,600,000 in cash.
-Pursuant to the terms of the Wild Pointe Service area of the Company, in its capacity as Rangeview's service provider, is responsible for providing water services to all users of water services within the boundaries and service area of the EH86 District and for operating and maintaining the EH86 District's water system.
-In exchange, the Company receives all rates, fees and charges remitted to Rangeview by the EH86 District swater system currently provides water service area of providing system development (or tap) fees from new customers and monthly water service revenues.
-The EH86 District's water system currently provides water service approximately 120 existing SFE water connections in Wild Pointe.
+Pursuant to the terms of the Wild Pointe Service Agreement, the Company, in its capacity as Rangeview's service provider, is responsible for providing water services to all users of water services within the boundaries and service area of the EH86 District and for operating and maintaining the EH86 District's water system.
+In exchange, the Company receives all rates, fees and charges remitted to Rangeview by the EH86 District pursuant to the Wild Pointe Service Agreement, including system development (or tap) fees from new customers and monthly water service revenues.
+The EH86 District's water system currently provides water service to approximately 120 existing SFE water connections in Wild Pointe.